MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-place-holograms.md

 ![Up/down rotation.](media/up-down-rotation.PNG "Up/down rotation")

 > [!TIP]
 > On [!include[pn-hololens](../includes/pn-hololens.md)] 2, you can operate the rotation controls with your hands.
-Pinch one of the available rotation controls with your hand, and rotate the hologram the way that you want.
-For more information about how to manipulate holograms in HoloLens 2, see [Authoring and navigating gestures for HoloLens 2](authoring-gestures-HL2.md).
+Pinch one of the available rotation controls with your hand, and then rotate the hologram the way that you want.
+For more information on manipulating holograms in HoloLens 2, see [Authoring and navigating gestures for HoloLens 2](authoring-gestures-HL2.md).

 ## Change the size of a hologram after you place it